Editor’s note: A recap of 2021’s voting laws as well as a look at voting legislation planned for 2022 can be found here.

 States are also looking for ways to make it easier for voters to get registered.

-- Thirteen states have introduced bills to implement same-day registration, which would allow voters to register and cast their ballots on the same day, including election day. footnote14_x6j92yu 14 AK, DE, FL, IN, KY, MS, MO, NJ, NY, OR, PA, SC, TX.
+- Fifteen states have introduced bills to implement same-day registration, which would allow voters to register and cast their ballots on the same day, including election day. footnote26_68hd57a 26 AK, AZ, DE, FL, GA, IN, KY, MS, MO, NJ, NY, OR, PA, SC, TX.

 - Nineteen states and the District of Columbia have adopted automatic voter registration in the last six years.
-Eleven states have introduced bills this year that, if enacted, would enable them to join this group. footnote15_l6djhbr 15 FL, HI, IA, IN, KY, MO, MS, NE, OK, PA, TX.
+Fifteen states have introduced bills this year that, if enacted, would enable them to join this group. footnote27_z99kjt9 27 AZ, FL, HI, IA, ID, IN, KY, MN, MO, MS, NE, NM, OK, PA, TX.

-- Legislators in Mississippi, Oklahoma, and Texas have introduced bills to allow voters to register to vote online.
+- Five states have introduced new legislation to allow voters to register to vote online. footnote28_0k68i4e 28 MS, NH, OK, SD, TX.

 4. Rights Restoration